drew2323/v2trading/README.md

 ## Prerequisites
 Before beginning the installation process, ensure the following prerequisites are met:

-- Git Bash: Required for cloning the repository and executing shell commands.
 - TA-Lib Library:
   - Windows: Download and build the TA-Lib library.
 Install Visual Studio Community with the Visual C++ feature.
 Navigate to `C:\ta-lib\c\make\cdr\win32\msvc` in the command prompt and build the library using the available makefile.
   - Linux: Install TA-Lib using your distribution's package manager or compile from source following the instructions available on the TA-Lib GitHub repository.

-- VSCode: Ensure VSCode is installed and the Python interpreter is properly set.
 - Alpaca Paper Trading Account: Create an account at [Alpaca Markets](https://alpaca.markets/) and generate `API_KEY` and `SECRET_KEY` for your paper trading account.

 ## Installation Steps